nielskee/draft-articles/TechnicalHiringPart2.md

 test their patience and make them look elsewhere.
 You can keep loading on more tests and assessments, but you'll just have fewer people engaged.
-You won't get to the finish line with the best candidates, you get there *with the ones that are left*.
+You won't get to the finish line with the best candidates, you'll get there *with the ones that are left*.

-You have a finite amount of time with a candidate, so make it count.
-Use the *right* screening and interviewing approaches, not just *more*.
+You have a finite amount of time with a candidate.
+Make it count.

 ## T&#8209;shapes and technical specifics